adamhynds/TaskShredder/README.md

 ## Getting started

 To get started with TaskShredder, simply visit our website at taskshredder.com.
 You can sign up for a free account, create your first task list, and start shredding your to-do list like a pro!
+(Please note: taskshredder.com and it's associated content is currently under development)

 ## Contributing